HafslundEcoVannkraft/stratus-tf-github-environments/README.md

 ### Branch Policies

 GitHub environments can restrict which branches can deploy to them.

+**Default Behavior:**
+When no `deployment_branch_policy` is specified in your YAML configuration, the module applies secure defaults:
+- `protected_branches: true` - Only protected branches can deploy
+- `custom_branch_policies: false` - No custom branch patterns allowed

+This ensures that environments are secure by default, requiring branches to be protected in GitHub before they can trigger deployments.

+**Custom Configuration:**
+You can override these defaults by specifying a `deployment_branch_policy` in your environment configuration.
 See the [complete example](./examples/complete.yaml) for detailed branch policy configurations.

+**Important:** GitHub API requires that `protected_branches` and `custom_branch_policies` cannot have the same value.
+The module handles this automatically with the secure defaults above.

 ### Environment Variables and Secrets